DontShaveTheYak/jenkins-std-lib/README.md

 ![Configure](.images/configure.PNG)

 *Note: Default version of master will get you the latest release.
-For production you should pin version to a [release](https://github.com/DontShaveTheYak/jenkins-std-lib/releases) tag.*
+For production you should pin Default version to a [release][releases-url] tag.*

-The Jenkins Standard Library requires the following plugins:
-* AnsiColor - Used to provide color output for our built in logger.

 For more detailed information see the offical Jenkins [Shared Library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) documentation.